• Skip to primary navigation

 Should You Grind First?

-I do not recommend grinding the decarbed cannabis before adding it to the milk to infuse for a few reasons.
+I do not recommend grinding the decarbed cannabis before adding it to the milk to infuse it for a few reasons.

 The second reason is that grinding breaks down the plant matter into smaller pieces.

-For the best, most mild-tasting cannabis milk, do not grind the flower before adding to the saucepan.
+For the best, most mild-tasting cannabis milk, do not grind the flower before adding it to the saucepan.

 How to Make Cannabis Milk or Cream Emily Kyle